NVIDIA/TensorRT-Incubator/tripy/docs/pre0_user_guides/01-quantization.md

     return amax.float() / maxbound
 ```

-Let's convert the `amax` to the scaling factor and load it to a compatible {class}`tripy.Linear` module:
+Let's convert the `amax` to the scaling factor and load it to a compatible {class}`nvtripy.Linear` module:

 ```py
 # doc: print-locals weight_only_qlinear